MeshIoC/mesh-ioc/README.md

 - TypeScript `interface` cannot be a service key, because it does not exist at runtime.
 Use `abstract class` instead.

 - Don't be too dogmatic about interface/implementation split.
 For example, if all class methods are its public interface, there is no point in splitting it into an "interface" and its single implementation (e.g. ` abstract Config` and `ConfigImpl`) — this provides close to zero practical value and contributes towards people disliking the OOP paradigm for its verbosity and cargo culting.
 Instead just bind the concrete class to itself.

+## TypeScript Decorators

+This library is designed to work with [TypeScript stage-2 Experimental Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) and emitted metadata to facilitate some of the features.

+TypeScript 5.0 implementes [stage-3 ECMAScript decorators](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators) which is largely incompatible with Mesh.

+We have not yet looked at migrating to ECMAScript decorators, but it is likely that migrating to them will be a breaking change.
+For now, please stick with `experimentalDecorators: true` as mentioned in [prerequisited](#prerequisites).

 ## License